metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 ## Start Metabase

-The SDK requires Metabase version 50 or higher.
+The SDK requires Metabase version 51.

 You have the following options: